 Dr. Stahl has personally trained over 200 veterinary students during his three decades of practice.
 SEAVS has continued this tradition, and its doctors and staff help in the training of both national and international students and veterinarians with a passion for avian and exotic animal medicine.
 SEAVS has been approved by the American Board of Veterinary Practitioners (ABVP) as a training facility for the avian residency curriculum.
 The clinic also runs a competitive year-long internship program for licensed veterinarians looking to practice and expand their experience and training in avian and exotic medicine.

 As an active academic contributor to the field, Dr. Stahl has written over 150 scientific and popular papers and articles, as well as chapters in various textbooks.
+In 2019, he co-authored Mader’s Reptile and Amphibian Medicine and Surgery, 3rd edition.
 He is a renowned lecturer who frequently speaks at both national and international conferences and events.
 His professional areas of interest and research include endoscopy, endoscopic surgical techniques, ultrasound, and reproductive medicine and surgery.

 Dr. Stahl resides in Northern Virginia with his wife and two daughters.
 His family and the clinic keep him quite busy, but in his free time he enjoys competitive cycling, breeding lizards and snakes, and playing ukulele.